 Foam Rolling Out the IT Band

-#4 – Standing Hip Flexor Stretch
+4. Standing Hip Flexor Stretch

 Standing Hip Flexor Stretch

 I recommend doing alternating reps with both legs for the above exercises.
 This allows both knees to get the most benefits from this routine.
 If only one knee hurts, the other side goes through the stretches as a preventative measure.
 This gives the painful side a bit of a break on the exercises, eliminating any unnecessary or excess stress in your knee.
 Executing the movements properly will help to heal knee pain.

 If you have an injured knee, always remember to keep minimal pressure on your knee.
-Avoid stressing your knees excessively by standing too long or sitting on a low chair or couch with knees bent.
+Avoid stressing your knees excessively by standing too long or sitting on a low chair or couch with your knees bent.

 Rick Kaselj, MS